sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-tapisetuptapiunattendlocationareacode.md

 ## Applies To

-For a list of the supported Windows® editions and architectures that this component supports, see [Microsoft-Windows-TapiSetup](microsoft-windows-tapisetup-win7-microsoft-windows-tapisetup.md).
+For a list of the supported Windows editions and architectures that this component supports, see [Microsoft-Windows-TapiSetup](microsoft-windows-tapisetup-win7-microsoft-windows-tapisetup.md).

 ## XML Example